Gladuin/iidx-controller/config-tool/README.md

 Configure your arduino-based controller from the comfort of a gui!

 # Installing
-Get the latest zip from [here](https://github.com/Gladuin/iidx-controller/releases), extract, and run the exe.
+Get the latest release from [here](https://github.com/Gladuin/iidx-controller/releases), and run the exe.
 Simple as that!

 # What does what?
 | Option                 | Explanation                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                    |